System Generation (OS)

 There are several reasons that IBM provided a system generation process rather than simply providing a mechanism to restore the system from tape to disk.
 System/360 did not have self-identifying I/O devices, and the customer could request installation of I/O devices at arbitrary addresses.
 As a result, IBM had to provide a mechanism for the customer to define the I/O configuration to OS/360.
 Also, OS/360 supported several different options; IBM needed a way for the customer to select the code appropriate for the options needed at a particular installation.
+Definition of I/O devices could be modified and rerun later as needed to support configuration changes, a process called "IOGEN".

-The SysGen process runs as a series of jobs under the control of the operating system.
-For new installations, IBM provides a complete pre-configured driver system, which is intended only for preparing for and running the sysgen, not for production use.
+The sysgen process runs as a series of jobs under the control of the operating system.
+For new installations, IBM provided a complete pre-configured starter operating system, which is intended only for preparing for and running the sysgen, not for production use.

-Prior to running the Sysgen, the customer must initialize a set of distribution volumes and restore a set of distribution libraries from tape to those volumes.
+Prior to running the sysgen, the customer must initialize a set of distribution volumes and restore a set of distribution libraries from tape to those volumes.
 These libraries include data that the sysgen process will copy to target libraries, input to utilities used by the sysgen process, macro definitions used by the sysgen process and load modules that the sysgen process will include when linking load modules into target libraries.